fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 - [ ] Changes to paid features or tiers?
 TODO  <!-- List changes to paid features or tiers required.
 Implementation of paid features should live in the `ee/` directory.
 Remove this checkbox if there are no changes necessary. -->
 - [ ] QA complete?

-> ℹ️  Please read this issue carefully and pay special [attention to UI wireframes](https://fleetdm.com/handbook/company/why-this-way/development-groups#implementation).
+> ℹ️  Please read this issue carefully.
+Pay [special attention](https://fleetdm.com/handbook/company/development-groups#developing-from-wireframes) to UI wireframes, especially "dev notes".

 <!--
 ## Context